Tanner Vallejo: Buffalo Bills

-The Buffalo Bills selected Vallejo in the sixth round (195th overall) of the 2017 NFL Draft.
+The Buffalo Bills selected Vallejo in the sixth round (195th overall) of the 2017 NFL draft.
 He was the second linebacker drafted by the Bills in 2017, behind Matt Milano, and was expected to fill the Bills' immediate need at weak-side linebacker.

-On May 11, 2017, the Buffalo Bills signed Vallejo to a four-year, $2.55 million contract that includes a signing bonus of $153,799.
+On May 11, 2017, the Bills signed Vallejo to a four-year, $2.55 million contract that includes a signing bonus of $153,799.

 He injured his knee in the preseason but still managed to hang on to a roster spot.

 Vallejo was waived by the Bills on September 1, 2018.

 Cleveland Browns

 On September 2, 2018, Vallejo was claimed off waivers by the Cleveland Browns.
-He played in 13 games before being placed on injured reserve on December 28, 2018 with a hamstring injury.
+He played in 13 games before being placed on injured reserve on December 28, 2018, with a hamstring injury.

 On February 4, 2019, Vallejo was waived by the Browns.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On February 5, 2019, Vallejo was claimed off waivers by the Arizona Cardinals.
 Vallejo was waived following the final roster cuts on September 1, 2019.